Jerry Heller: Straight Outta Compton depiction lawsuit

 Heller was portrayed by actor Paul Giamatti in the 2015 N.W.A biopic film Straight Outta Compton.

 In October 2015, Heller filed a lawsuit against several members of N.W.A, NBCUniversal and others involved in the production of Straight Outta Compton.
 He also filed lawsuits against rappers Dr. Dre and Ice Cube.
 The lawsuit claims "the film is littered with false statements that harm the reputation of (Heller) and aim to ridicule and lower him in the opinion of the community and to deter third persons from associating or dealing with him."

-Producers for the film, which included Ice Cube and Dr. Dre, filed a countersuit in February 2016 to have portions of the suit thrown out.
+Producers of the film, including Ice Cube and Dr. Dre, filed a countersuit in February 2016 seeking to have portions of the suit thrown out.
 In June 2016, U.S. District Court Judge Michael Fitzgerald dismissed nearly all of Heller's lawsuit, but agreed to allow one claim to continue.
 Despite Heller's death in September 2016, his attorney Mickey Shapiro indicated the lawsuit would continue.

 In September 2018, a California judge dismissed the lawsuit two years after his death.
 In 2016, Heller signed a production agreement with Mikel Ravenscroft of Hollywood Motion Pictures to produce The Jerry Heller Story, a movie of his life and his version of the NWA events.